daler/dotfiles/docs/vim.rst

 Plugins
 -------

-The plugins configured at the top of :file:`.config/nvim/init.vim` have lots and lots of options.
+The plugins configured in :file:`lua/plugins.lua` have lots and lots of options.
 Here I’m only highlighting the options I use the most, but definitely check out each homepage to see all the other weird and wonderful ways they can be used.

 Here, plugins are sorted roughly so that the ones that provide additional commands come first.

 .. note:: note

     Don't like a plugin?
-Find where it's being loaded, either in :file:`lua/plugins/init.lua` (for plugins without config) or
-    :file:`lua/plugins/*.lua` (for plugins with config).
-Add ``enabled = false`` next to where the plugin is named.
+Find it in :file:`lua/plugins.lua` and add ``enabled = false`` next to where the plugin is named.
 For example:

     .. code-block:: lua